graphaware/neo4j-framework/common/README.md

 ### Inclusion Policies

-Throughout the framework, a class hierarchy stemming from `com.graphaware.common.policy.InclusionPolicy` is used.
+Throughout the framework, a class hierarchy stemming from `com.graphaware.common.policy.inclusion.InclusionPolicy` is used.
 Its subtypes, such as `NodeInclusionPolicy`, `RelationshipInclusionPolicy`, `NodePropertyInclusionPolicy`, etc. are used in various places to determine, whether to use certain nodes, relationships, or properties for something.